byGeek/byGeek.github.io/blog_source/source/_posts/call-c-function-in-lua.md

-Another note, you should export those symbols in c lib mentioned in the first three step and use `extern "C" `to make it follow the C standard if you are using c++.
+Another note, you should export `luaopen_Modulename` method  and use `extern "C" `to modifier all function to make it follow the C standard if you are using c++.